 Enter in U.S. dollars the total foreign taxes (described in section 901) paid or accrued by the corporation to foreign countries or U.S. possessions.
-Attach a schedule that shows the dates the taxes were paid or accrued, and the amount in both foreign currency and in U.S. dollars, as follows:
+Translate the foreign amounts into U.S. dollars by using the rules in section 986.
+Attach a schedule that shows the dates the taxes were paid or accrued, the amount in both foreign currency and in U.S. dollars, and the conversion rate for: